Public Debt in Malaysia

 Government announces record-high spending in 2022 budget to support post-Covid-19 growth

-Finance Minister Tengku Zafrul Aziz presented the government’s 2022 draft budget in late October.
+On 29 October, Finance Minister Tengku Zafrul Aziz presented the government’s 2022 draft budget.
 Following 2021’s record-high expenditure, the 2022 draft bill raises the bar further, envisaging the highest spending in the country’s history in order to spur post-pandemic growth.
 The draft budget has three main pillars: supporting the citizens most affected by the pandemic, enhancing business resilience, and promoting sustainable growth.
 Notably, despite sticking to fiscal consolidation, the expansionary plan’s looser approach (compared to last year’s fiscal deficit goals) highlights that the economic recovery is the government’s focus for 2022.

 Spending for 2022 is forecast at MYR 332.1 billion (around USD 80.7 billion; 2021 revised figure: MYR 320.6 billion), corresponding to more than 20% of GDP and marking an increase of roughly 3.6% relative to 2021’s budget.
 Looking at individual spending areas, social spending is at the forefront, with MYR 8.2 billion earmarked for direct cash assistance for low-income households and vulnerable groups, while MYR 31.0 billion will be channeled into subsidies and forms of aid to reduce the rising cost of living.
 Spending under the second pillar includes the establishment of business financing initiatives as well as several tax-easing schemes.
 Additional initiatives include a special strategic investment fund of MYR 2.0 billion to attract foreign investment, as well as direct spending on selected sectors such as tourism, retail and agriculture.
 Finally, under the third pillar, notable spending plans include an MYR 10.0 billion fund to finance environmentally-friendly projects, MYR 3.5 billion for infrastructure projects and MYR 0.7 billion to improve digital connectivity.